-Go to our Abraham and Sarah CD Resource Page for the following additional resources:
+Go to our Abraham and Sarah Resource Page for the following additional resources:

-More about using this CD with very young children and teens.
+More about using this program with very young children and teens.

-View a brief outline with a listing of all the CD’s discussion questions.
+View a brief outline with a listing of all the program’s discussion questions.

 Read about the archaeological research that went into constructing the Sacrifice lesson.

-- Read about the 4 songs and lyrics custom created for this CD Hear Music Clips from the CD.
+- Read about the 4 songs and lyrics custom created for this program and Hear Music Clips.